-The cast also includes Cassidy Janson (Beautiful) as Florence Vassy, Tim Howar (Rock of Ages) as US grandmaster Frederick Trumper and Murray Head, who originated the role of Trumper in 1986, as The Arbiter.
+The cast also includes Cassidy Janson (Beautiful) as Florence Vassy, Tim Howar (Rock of Ages) as US grandmaster Frederick Trumper and Cedric Neal as The Arbiter.

 The musical started life as a concept album recorded in 1984, and it featured Elaine Paige, Murray Head, Tommy Körberg and Denis Quilley.
 It introduced the world to songs such as "I Know Him So Well" and "One Night in Bangkok", with the former holding the number one slot in the UK singles chart for four weeks, and winning an Ivor Novello Award.
 "Anthem" has become a musical standard, and performed by the likes of Michael Ball, Josh Groban and Kerry Ellis.
 The original performers of the album went on to perform the songs at a concert at the Barbican Centre, a production which toured some major European cities.